marsherino/flatbox-bugfromstreetsremix/README.md

 Please see the READMEs for each version for instructions on component purchasing and assembly.

-Both controllers run on GP2040-CE firmware, developed by the Open Stick Community, and use Kailh low profile Choc v1 keyboard switches for both movement and action buttons.
+Both controllers run on GP2040-CE firmware developed by the Open Stick Community (https://gp2040-ce.info/#/download) and use Kailh low profile Choc v1 keyboard switches for both movement and action buttons.

 The table below lists their main features.
 See the README for each version for details on how to make them.